SSWConsulting/SSW.Rules.Content/rules/use-sso-for-your-websites/rule.md

 ---

 Many companies have more than one web applications running under different versions of .NET framework in different subdomains, or even in different domains.
-They want to let the user sign in once and stay logged in when switching to a different web site, and this is SSO (Single Sign-On).
+They want to let the user sign in once and stay logged in when switching to a different website, and this is SSO (Single Sign-On).

 In ASP.NET the logged-in user status is persisted by storing the cookie on the client computer, base on this mechanism, they are two possible solutions: